Brexit: What could no deal mean for the Irish border?

-The EU has made it increasingly clear that there would have to be some form of checks on cross-border trade in Ireland - but the question is how and where would they take place?
+The EU has made it increasingly clear that in the event of no deal there would have to be some form of checks on cross-border trade in Ireland - but the question is how and where would they take place?

-"We have to implement everywhere, at each and every external border of the EU, three types of controls" to protect consumers, businesses and national budgets, says Mr Barnier.
+"We have to implement everywhere, at each and every external border of the EU, three types of controls", to protect consumers, businesses and national budgets, Mr Barnier said.

 "We need to find the way somewhere to implement the checks.
 We're working with the Irish government to know where we can apply these checks."